Estimated reading time: 5mins

 Studies have shown that paleolithic diets can assist with the prevention and management of metabolic syndrome.

-One study found that even short-term stints of paleo dieting improved blood pressure, glucose tolerance and insulin sensitivity.
+One study found that even short-term stints of paleo dieting improved blood pressure, glucose tolerance.

 Due to the reduction in processed foods, eating paleo may also assist with better digestion.